What is stuttering?

 Can stuttering be cured?

 As genetics is involved in stuttering it is not really right to think about a cure.
 It is better to think about effective intervention, and that certainly is possible.
-Clinical trials are showing that early intervention with the right treatment can help with a great chance that stuttering will not return.
+Clinical trials are showing that early intervention with the right treatment is successful, with an excellent chance that stuttering will not return.
 Treatment later in life is a different matter.
 Clinical trials have shown that teenagers and adults who stutter can learn to control stuttering if they want to, and that anxiety about speaking can be managed.
 But it is much simpler and more effective to have treatment during the pre-school years.

 Do anxious people stutter or does stuttering make people anxious?

 Anxiety does not cause stuttering; stuttering can make people anxious.
 And anxiety can make stuttering worse, which can then make the anxiety worse.
-So it can become a really negative cycle of events.
+So this can become a really negative cycle of events.

 Is stuttering caused by a physical problem with the brain?